 While work visibility has always been a problem for organizations, the pandemic has exacerbated the issue.
 Digitizing everything we do has greatly accelerated since the start of the pandemic, and while technology has helped connect us, it has also cut us off.
 Information is now literally inaccessible across an organization, trapped in the same software designed to help us communicate.

 Overscheduling and burnout are rampant

-There’s a major communication disconnect, resulting in leadership often completely unaware of the over-scheduling issues and burnout happening right in front of them.
-Without visibility into workload, organizations also don't know when or what role to hire for.
+There’s a major communication disconnect, resulting in leadership often being completely unaware of the over-scheduling issues and burnout happening right in front of them.
+Without visibility into the workload, organizations also don't know when or what role to hire for.
 Get behind on hiring when employees are already overworked and you’ve got the recipe for a “Great Resignation.”

 Executives are cut off

 In particular, this visibility issue affects everyone above the project manager.
 Because they’re not in software managing the day-to-day, they’re left struggling to understand what’s happening.
 This lack of visibility carries all the way to the top, with executives effectively running the business in the dark.

 Company leaders are well aware that they have an organizational visibility problem—and that their existing resource management process (or lack thereof) is the source—but they don't know what to do about it.
 Task management tools are too granular for anyone above project managers to really get an understanding of what’s happening.
 Financial software and ERPs weren’t designed for the modern cross-company communication required.
 There’s clearly a major void in the market.

 A new solution to a new problem

 Like it or not, remote and hybrid work is here to stay.
 The benefits of saving commutes, hiring from larger pools of people, and reducing office overhead are too valuable to organizations.
 So, like all human progress, we simply need new tools in order to adapt.